josmar-crwdstffng/angular/aio/content/guide/forms-overview.md

 In reactive forms each form element in the view is directly linked to the form model \(a `FormControl` instance\).
 Updates from the view to the model and from the model to the view are synchronous and do not depend on how the UI is rendered.

-The view-to-model diagram shows how data flows when an input field's value is changed from the view through the following steps.
+The view-to-model diagram shows how data flows when the value of an input field is changed from the view through the following steps.

 1. The user types a value into the input element, in this case the favorite color *Blue*.
 1. The form input element emits an "input" event with the latest value.